ZM4G glow logo

 Quick links

-1. Evaluating logging programs using a structured software evaluation method
+1. Evaluating logging programs using a structured method to choose between them

-This page is mostly about computer logging with Logger32, plus related topics.
+This page is mostly about computer logging using Logger32 by Bob K4CY.

 Evaluating logging programs

 Having emigrated to ZL in 2005 and re-started my DXCC hunt with a shiny new ZL callsign, I decided this was the ideal opportunity to start computerised logging.
-My pile of hardcopy G4iFB logbooks and shoe-boxes of G4iFB QSLs are now collecting dust on a shelf.
+My paper G4iFB logbooks and shoe-boxes of G4iFB QSLs are now turning yellow and collecting Kiwi dust on a shelf.

 So, how to choose a logging program?
-I’m used to evaluating software for work so decided to apply the same basic principles:
+I’m used to evaluating software for work so decided to apply the same process:

 • First, I determined my requirements and listed them out, taking suggestions from fellow DXers in CDXC.
-These are my evaluation criteria. *
+These became my evaluation criteria. *

 • Next, since some requirements are clearly more important than others, I prioritised and ranked them to generate “weightings” for each one. *

-• I put the criteria into a column of a spreadsheet, adding columns for every logging program I could find and a column with the weightings.
+• I put the criteria into a column of a spreadsheet, adding columns for every logging program I could find and a column with weightings for each criterion.

-• I obtained evaluation copies of several logging programs and entered the scores for each one against each of the criteria, adding notes to explain why they scored as they do.
+• I installed evaluation copies of several logging programs and entered the scores for each one against each of the criteria, adding notes to explain why they scored as they do.

 • The spreadsheet calculates a percentage rating for each program by multiplying each of the scores by the corresponding weightings and totalling.
 Easy peasy.

-* Please note that both the criteria and weightings are personal.
-They reflect my priorities, what’s important to me in how I intended to use logging software.
-I’m confident the spreadsheet is of general interest but your requirements probably differ from mine, in which case you are very welcome to download the spreadsheet and adapt the requirements and/or weightings to suit your purposes.
-Just because I use Logger32 doesn’t mean it’s right for you.
+* Please note that both the criteria and weightings are personal to me.
+They reflect my priorities (back in 2005!), what’s important to me in how I intended to use logging software.
+I’m confident the spreadsheet is of general interest but your requirements probably differ somewhat from mine, in which case you are very welcome to download the spreadsheet and adapt the requirements and/or adjust the weightings to suit your purposes.
+Just because I chose Logger32 doesn’t necessarily mean it’s right for you!
+On top of that, things have moved on since 2005.

-The evaluation spreadsheet is still QRV.
-If you use or evaluate any of the logging programs listed, or indeed others, and are willing to share your scores and comments, please let me know.
-All inputs are welcome, and I’m especially keen to hear about logging programs that you feel score better than Logger32, preferably using my criteria and weightings!
+The evaluation spreadsheet is a useful starting point.
+If you use or evaluate any of the logging programs listed on the spreadsheet, or indeed others, and are willing to share your scores and comments by updating the spreadsheet, please let me know.
+All inputs are welcome.
+I’m especially keen to hear about logging programs that you feel score above Logger32, preferably using my criteria and weightings!
+I encourage heavy, long-term users and ardent fans of any logging software to explain why you love it so much.
+Tell me more!

-I have chosen to use K4CY’s Logger32 for my everyday station log and (although I haven’t yet gone through a similar structured evaluation for contest loggers) N1MM for contest logging.
-Both programs are free and support the ADIF XML log standard, meaning that after a contest I can integrate my contest logs from N1MM easily into Logger32.
-ADIF also means I can export logs to other programs if Logger32 doesn’t do what I need it to do, although I have noticed differences in the way some program interpret the ADIF standard so it can be a risky process.
+I have chosen to use K4CY’s Logger32 for my everyday station log and N1MM+ for contest logging.
+Both programs are free and support the ADIF XML log standard, meaning that after a contest I can integrate my contest logs easily into a consolidated station log.
+ADIF also lets me export logs to other programs if Logger32 doesn’t do what I need it to do, although I have noticed differences in the way some program interpret the ADIF standard so it can be a risky process.
 Whatever else you do, take frequent log backups and check them to make sure all the essential QSO information is in fact being backed up!
-ADIF files are plain ASCII text, so you can open them with Notepad to browse through and edit.
-Check that your latest QSO appears at the bottom, and that the details such as date and time, callsigns (both the DX and you, as operator), band and mode are all correct.
+ADIF files are plain ASCII text, so you can open them with Notepad or TED to browse through and edit.
+Check that your latest QSO appears at the bottom, and that the details such as UTC date and time, callsigns (both the DX and you, as operator), band and mode are all correct.

-ADIF output is important too if you use ARRL’s Logbook of The World, which I would definitely recommend (it’s one of the heavily-weighted criteria in the evaluation spreadsheet).
-The Web interface to LoTW is somewhat clumsy and the initial registration process laborious but it’s worth it in the end to have such rapid and cheap electronic confirmations of QSOs with thousands of other LoTW users, in a secure manner, and an easier way to claim the ARRL’s DXCC and WAS awards.
+ADIF or Cabrillo output is essential if you use ARRL’s Logbook of The World, which I heartily recommend (it’s one of the heavily-weighted criteria in the evaluation spreadsheet).
+The Web interface to LoTW is somewhat clumsy and the initial registration process laborious but it’s worth it in the end to have such rapid and cheap electronic confirmations of QSOs with thousands of other LoTW users, in a secure manner, and an easier way to claim the ARRL’s DXCC and WAS awards, plus CQ Magazine’s WPX and WAZ awards.

 Back to quick links